 So, what was the old recruiting dialogue?
 Well, it was simple!
 Employers and Search Consultants would ask: What is your current salary and if you were to resign today what bonuses/stock would you be leaving behind?
 An example: Salary $200,000, annual bonus $100,000 and unvested stock $50,000.
 The standard practice was adding 8-15% to the base salary and match the rest by granting stocks and a cash signing bonus.
 This approach is essentially no longer legal in California and creates new standards and challenges for potential candidates, hiring executives and search consultants.

 The challenge for those managing their careers is to know exactly what their experience, skills and achievements translate to monetarily in the career marketplace.
 There is no reliable source of objective data for candidates to reference.
 The common anecdote for most potential candidates is someone on their team left and got twice as much in compensation according to them.

 The hiring executive has their own problems.
 The experience, skills, and achievements they need are not available internally requiring them to hire from the outside.
-The position is usually defined by what needs to be accomplished in the first year.
+The position is usually defined by what needs to be accomplished in the first year requiring someone who has done it or something very similar before.
 As we consult with the hiring executive regarding desired compensation for the position we often hear: “I probably can’t go over $230,000 base salary anything more will blow a hole in my budget.
 However, I’ll pay what it takes in base, yearly bonus and stock…within reason.”